 He was transferred to hospital on Malta and while there, he heard of his promotion to Lieutenant.
 Still requiring further hospitalisation, Gus was transferred to the 3rd London General Hospital at Wandsworth, England on 20 August.
 In his absence, Gus’ older brother Frank, serving with the 2nd Pioneer Battalion, arrived at Gallipoli.
 By the time Gus returned to the 8th Battalion on 21 February 1916, they were back in Egypt, located at Serapeum.

 An operation was planned for 3:30 am on 25 July to attempt an advance forward and push the Germans away from the village.
 The operation commenced under heavy artillery attack and officers from the 8th Battalion were casualties.
-Captain Gus Lodge, as adjutant had to step up.
-He led his company to safety after noticing a possible threat in their path, then cleared an enemy trench blocking their objective.
+Captain Gus Lodge, as adjutant, had to step up.
+He led his company to safety after noticing a possible threat in their path, and then cleared an enemy trench, blocking their objective.
 As a result, Gus was awarded a Distinguished Service Order.
 His nomination read:

 For conspicuous gallantry and skill in reconnoitering a position under heavy fire prior to an attack and subsequently in leading the attack force to their place of assembly.
 After one company had lost all its officers, Captain Lodge went forward and rallied the men and cleared the trench which was obstructing the advance.
 Although wounded, he continued his work until his objective had been gained.
 (London Gazette)

-Gus received a heroes welcome at Hamilton when he arrived by the evening train on 16 March 1917.
+Gus received a hero’s welcome at Hamilton when he arrived by the evening train on 16 March 1917.
 A motorcade travelled from the station to the Town Hall, with Gus and his parents in the car at the head of the procession, just behind the Hamilton Pipe Band.
-Gus was giving a rousing reception at the Town Hall with the National Anthem ringing out.
-Dignitaries spoke including the Mayor, Cr.
+Gus was given a rousing reception at the Town Hall with the National Anthem ringing out.
+Dignitaries spoke, including the Mayor, Cr.
 Moore.

-The servicemen brothers of Gus had returned to the family business of stone masonry on their return from war forming Lodge Bros.
+The servicemen brothers of Gus had returned to the family business of stone masonry on their return from war, forming Lodge Bros.
 On his return from India, Gus joined them in the business.
-In 1928, they won the contract to build the Shrine of Remembrance which they completed employing returned servicemen as labourers.
+In 1928, they won the contract to build the Shrine of Remembrance, which they completed by employing returned servicemen as labourers.